---

-• Nexter Blocks includes a Taxonomy Listing block that allows users to exclude categories by ID from a category list.
+- Nexter Blocks Taxonomy Listing block excludes categories by ID from a WordPress category list through the Query tab’s Exclude Terms ID field.

 Do you want to exclude some post categories from a category list in WordPress?
 You may want to exclude some post categories for different reasons such as keeping certain categories hidden from certain audiences for streamlining your website's navigation.